 Other than those few cons, this magnetic spinning exercise bike is pretty awesome.
 It’s also easy to put together, thanks to the number of parts and the easy-to-follow instruction manual that comes along with the machine.
 You can either connect it directly to your Zwift account or use the QZ application as a bridge and get more details about your workout.
 It’s a big plus that it has FTMS Bluetooth and connects to major indoor cyclings exercise apps like Zwift and Kinomap.

 This magnetic spinning exercise bike is undoubtedly perfect for those looking to achieve lofty fitness goals; however, the wider q-factor and hard seat can be issues that make this machine unsuitable for pro and experienced riders who focus a lot on power efficiency.

 Echelon EX15 Indoor Cycling Exercise Bike

-The top magnetic indoor cycling bike under $500, this incredible machine from premier brand Echelon boasts of an ECB magnetic resistance mechanism, a belt drive system, and a heavy-duty 20lbs flywheel, all of which provide users with an incredible workout session.
+One of the top magnetic Peloton alternative indoor cycling bike under $500, this incredible machine from premier brand Echelon boasts of an ECB magnetic resistance mechanism, a belt drive system, and a heavy-duty 20lbs flywheel, all of which provide users with an incredible workout session.

 A great option for body shaping and fat burning, this Echelon indoor cycling bike also features a great ergonomic design that simulates outdoor racing movement, effectively training your lower body muscles while simultaneously improving your cardiopulmonary functions and physical strength.
 Made with a steel tubing frame and featuring a water bottle holder, this incredible piece of equipment seat and handlebars are easily adjustable, providing various cycling positions that will give you a high-intensity workout, the likes of which you’ve never seen before.